turingschool/try-turing/backend-online-advanced/iteration/index.md

 - Use Ruby syntax to iterate over arrays
 - Filter through an array, given specific criteria

+## Setup

+Open a new repl file.
+Declare a variable that stores an array of 5 Strings - your favorite site/app names.
+Feel free to copy and paste the array you created in the last section!

 ## Iteration

 **Iteration** is defined as _the repetition of a process_.
 We see iteration in the physical world all the time.
 Let's think about the process of washing dishes: